|It was fun to hold up our US flag on the ice floe in Antarctica. See the link here for more.|

 |We had to keep our distance from this delicate structure which would be a disaster for us in the small boat, where it to collapse near us.
 See this link here for more.|

-Also, we knew a number of other guests in attendance of the party of 30 to 40 guests, staged poolside, at their stunning property, surely one of the most beautiful resorts/game lodges in Marloth Park.
+Also, we knew several other guests in attendance of the party of 30 to 40 guests, staged poolside, at their stunning property, surely one of the most beautiful resorts/game lodges in Marloth Park.

 |There we were, sitting on a Zodiac boat in Pleneau Bay sipping on French champagne.
 Was that ever fun!
 See this link here for more.|